 In the law of Justinian marriage had by no means the sacrosanct character which the Church assigned to it.
 Like all contracts, it could easily be dissolved at the pleasure of the contractors, and concubinage was legally recognised.
 The Ecloga enacted that a concubinate should be regarded as a marriage, thus legally abolishing the relation; and in this matter the Macedonian Emperors maintained the principle of the Iconoclasts; Leo VI. expressly asserting (Nov.
-89) that there is no half-way state between the married and the unmarried.
+89) that there is no half-way state between the married and the unmarried

 Roman law had defined a number of hindrances to the contraction of marriage.
 The tendency of the Church, which regarded marriage as not an admirable thing in itself but only a concession to weakness, was to multiply hindrances.
 Justinian had forbidden marriages between Christians and Jews; the Ecloga recognises only marriages of Christians (and orthodox Christians are meant).
 But the chief obstacles lay in degrees of relationship.
 Justinian's Code forbade marriage between blood relatives in the direct line of ascent and descent, between brothers and sisters, and between uncle and niece, nephew and aunt.
-The Trullan synod of 692 extended the prohibition to first cousins; the Ecloga went further and forbade the marriage of second cousins ( $\delta \iota \sigma \epsilon \xi \dot{a} \delta \epsilon \lambda \phi o \iota$ ).
+The Trullan synod of 692 extended the prohibition to first cousins; the Ecloga went further and forbade the marriage of second cousins ($\delta \log \xi \acute{a} \delta \epsilon \lambda$?01).
 These prohibitions were preserved by the Macedonian Emperors, and it was generally recognised that marriages within the 6th degree were illegal.
 It was even regarded as a question whether marriages in the 7th degree were permissible.
 They were forbidden by the Church in the 11th century, and this decision was confirmed by the Emperor Manuel.
 A similar progress in strictness can be traced in the case of relationships by adoption, by marriage, and by baptismal sponsorship.

 In Justinian's law "consent" was enough for the legal contraction of a marriage, and further forms were necessary only so far as the dowry was concerned.
-But under the ecclesiastical influence need was felt of giving greater solemnity and publicity to the marriage contract, and the Iconoclasts prescribed a written form of contract to be filled up and signed by three witnesses, but permitted this to be dispensed with by very poor people, for whom it would be enough to obtain the blessing of the Church ( $ei\lambda o\gamma(a)$ or join a Theophilus however recognised marriages between Romans and Persians as valid.
+But under the ecclesiastical influence need was felt of giving greater solemnity and publicity to the marriage contract, and the Iconoclasts prescribed a written form of contract to be filled up and signed by three witnesses, but permitted this to be dispensed with by very poor people, for whom it would be enough to obtain the blessing of the Church $(\epsilon; \lambda \circ \gamma)$ or join hands in the presence of friends.
+The legislation of the Macedonian Emperors maintained the spirit (though not the words) of the Ecloga, in so far as it prescribed public marriages with penalties.